 Budget-Friendly Sightseeing While in Munich During Oktoberfest

-If you’re in Munich for a few days, you should take at least one day away from Oktoberfest to walk around and sightsee in this wonderful city.
+If you’re in Munich for a few days, you should take at least one day away from Oktoberfest to walk around and sightsee throughout this wonderful city.
 Thankfully, there are plenty of things to do in Munich on a budget.

 Free Things to Do in Munich During Oktoberfest

-There are tons of free sights and attractions in Munich’s city centre.
-Be sure to check out the famous Rathaus-Glockenspiel.
 While you’re there, go just a few blocks around the corner to Frauenkirche Cathedral where you can see the devil’s footprint inside the grand cathedral.
-The walking tour goes to both, but you can also go there on your own.
+The walking tour goes to both, but you can also go to these sites on your own.

 We also recommend a visit to Englischer Garten, a vast park in the city center.
 Here you can visit one of Munich’s most famous beer gardens for lunch or a beer.
 The Chinesischer Turm (Chinese Tower) can be a great alternative place to go and have a beer on days when the Oktoberfest grounds are packed.
-And with the Chinese Tower beer garden containing 7,000 seats, you may actually have an easy time finding a table to sit at (unlike Oktoberfest).
-If it’s a sunny day in Englischer Garten, you’ll also see the oddly intriguing sight of a bunch of old naked men strutting around the park grounds or sunning themselves.
-Another highlight to do within the park is watching the many people surfing on the stationary wave in the Eisbach River.
+With the Chinese Tower beer garden containing 7,000 seats, you may actually have an easy time finding a table to sit at (unlike Oktoberfest).

 And no beer-centric trip to Munich is complete without an obligatory visit to the famed Hofbrauhaus.
 So be sure to drop in for a liter.